What are you searching for?

 • At their mildest, tick bites cause skin irritation, swelling and itchiness that will last for many weeks.

-• Other forms of anaphylaxis, “tick typhus”, painful swelling, skin discolouration and even Bell’s palsy are other nasty outcomes of tick bites
+• Other forms of anaphylaxis, “tick typhus”, painful swelling, skin discolouration and even Bell’s palsy are other nasty outcomes of tick bites.

 How can I avoid tick bites?

 Avoiding bites is the best defence.
 Unfortunately, ticks enjoy the same outdoor habitats as children do!
-Leafy, well-planted parts of the garden and shaded areas that are perfect for cubby houses and imaginative games are also ideal for ticks.
+Leafy, well-planted parts of the garden and shaded areas perfect for cubby houses and imaginative games are also ideal for ticks.
 Lush, well-watered lawns and richly mulched garden beds are also ideal tick territory.

 1. Use an insect repellent

 The first line of defence is to use an insect repellent.
 It must contain either Picaridin or DEET as the active ingredient to repel ticks.
-To be effective use it like sunscreen by applying evenly and carefully to exposed skin.
+To be effective, use it like sunscreen by applying evenly and carefully to exposed skin.

 2. Cover kids with clothes and shoes